 „Run fast, run!“

-When all group members had left the van and lay down on the ground, the respondent explained that the police set their German shepherd dogs on them, which bit them in the pants.
+When all group members had left the van and lay down on the ground, the respondent explained that the people in uniform set their German shepherd dogs on them, which bit them in the pants.
 The group members ran away, which was difficult in the dark.
 It took them three to four hours to cross the dark forest and reach the village Kulen Vakuf from which they continued their way to the Lipa Camp.
 Because the group members were no longer wearing any shoes, some of them had suffered injuries on the feet.
-Their personal belongings (power banks and phones) that were not burned were not given back to them.
+Their personal belongings (power banks and phones) that were not burned were reportedly not given back to them.